Articles

 Educate on Pool and Water Safety

 Knowledge is power, so empower your kids by teaching them to be safe around the pool.
 This includes swimming lessons from a certified instructor, but discussions about the rules of pool use are equally important.
-Teach your children never to swim alone, to stay away from pool drains, and to understand the signs of someone struggling in the water.
+Teach your children never to swim alone.
+Teach them to stay away from pool drains and to understand the signs of someone struggling in the water.
 Also, have a firm “no running around the pool” rule in place to reduce the risk of slip-and-fall injuries.

 Learn CPR